ostappro/Grades_rating/README.md

 # Grades-Rating

-### Hey fellow dev.
-Wanna checkout new hot projects near you.
-Than find another one
-This is just two dudes messin' with JS (one of whom prefers writing TS tho)

 ### If ya still wanna build this thing then follow this steps:
 - `git clone <project-url>` - duh.
 - `npm install` or `yarn install` - whatever suits you best <3